Romit-Maulik/PAR-RL/LCF_Docs/README.md

 ```
 ray start --num_cpus 1 --address={head_redis_address}
 ```
 where `head_redis_address` was obtained after the head node process was started.
-The number of CPUs/ranks utilization per node can be changed by changinf the `num_cpus` argument.
+The number of "ranks" utilization per node can be increased by changing the `--num_cpus 1` argument.
 If this is successfully executed - you may now use Ray for several distributed tasks.

 Note that once Ray is started on the head and all workers, a single python script can be executed from the head node and take full advantage of parallelism.
 For that, your python code that uses Ray should have the following statement
 ```